 Roasted Brown Butter Honey Garlic Carrots

-- 2 pounds large carrots cut into 2 inch pieces (baby carrots will also work)
+- 2 pounds large carrots, peeled and cut into 2 inch pieces

 - 1/2 cup butter

+- Peel the large carrots and cut them up into 2-inch pieces.
 In a large bowl add the carrots and drizzle the sauce on top.
-Toss until coated and spread evenly on a large baking sheet.
+Toss until evenly coated and spread onto a large baking sheet in a single layer.
 Season with salt and pepper.

-Bake for 15-20 minutes or until carrots are tender. (see note) Transfer to a serving dish and garnish with parsley.
+- Transfer to a serving dish and garnish with chopped parsley.
 Serve immediately.